Support for classes

 • A variety of software packages

-Please complete the request form to schedule a workshop for your class.
+Please contact your subject librarian to schedule a workshop for your class or group.

 WebCampus modules